powder-rb/powder/Readme.md

 # Usage #

-    $ pow
+    $ powder
-    => link the current dir_name to ~/.pow/dir_name
+    => link the current dir_name to ~/.pow/dir-name
     # if the dir_name has underscores in, powder changes them to hyphens

-    $ pow link bacon
+    $ powder link bacon
     => link the current dir to ~/.pow/bacon
-    # If the current directory doesn't look like an app that can be powered
+    # If the current directory doesn't look like an app that can be powed
-    # by pow it will offer to download a basic config.ru for Rails 2
+    # by powder it will offer to download a basic config.ru for Rails 2

-    $ pow list
+    $ powder list
-    => list all the current apps linked in ~/.pow
+    => list all the current apps linked in ~/.powder
-    # aliased as pow -l
+    # aliased as powder -l

-    $ pow restart
+    $ powder restart
     => restart the current app
-    # aliased as pow -r
+    # aliased as powder -r

-    $ pow remove
+    $ powder remove
     => unlink current_dir

-    $ pow remove bacon
+    $ powder remove bacon
     => unlink bacon

-    $ pow open
+    $ powder open
     => opens the pow link in a browser
-    # aliased as pow -o
+    # aliased as powder -o

-    $ pow open bacon
+    $ powder open bacon
     => opens http://bacon.dev in a browser

-    $ pow install
+    $ powder install
-    => installs pow server (I know, "curl get.pow.cx | sh" isn't hard, but this is _even_ easier)
+    => installs pow server
+    # (I know, "curl get.pow.cx | sh" isn't hard, but this is _even_ easier)

-    $ pow uninstall
+    $ powder uninstall
     => uninstalls pow server

 ## Copyright ##

 Copyright (c) 2011 Adam Rogers and Phil Nash.
 See LICENSE for details.